timmyang/Introduction_to_Stata/README.md

 # Introduction_to_Stata

-**Content:** replicated linear regression models, tables and scatter plots of an academic article *“Is the 1918 Influenza Pandemic Over?
+**Content:** replicated linear regression models, tables and scatter plots of an academic article, *“Is the 1918 Influenza Pandemic Over?
 Long‐Term Effects of In Utero Influenza Exposure in the Post‐1940 U.S. Population”* through **Stata**

 **1. Instructions:** instructions for the assignment